2015 Edmonton Rush season

 The Edmonton Rush are a lacrosse team based in Edmonton playing in the National Lacrosse League (NLL).
 The 2015 season is the 10th in franchise history.
 After an 0-2 start to the season, the Rush picked up where they left off in 2014, winning 13 of their last 16 games to win the West division.
 They then defeated the Calgary Roughnecks in the division finals, winning game 1 of the 2-game series followed by the tie-breaker.
 The Rush then beat the Toronto Rock two games to none in the finals, winning their first-ever NLL Championship.

+Edmonton received their 2nd number one overall pick, Ben McIntosh, in the past three NLL drafts, Mark Matthews was the other.
 2015 was the final season in Edmonton for the Rush, as they moved to Saskatchewan after the season ended.